 Seventy-eight percent of employers now monitor their workforce in some form (Digital.com, 2025).
 Yet when productivity dips — a missed deadline, a team that’s gone quiet, output that’s quietly dropped — most of those organizations still can’t answer one basic question: why?

-The monitoring data is there.
-The dashboards are running.
+The monitoring data is there, and the dashboards are running.
 Something is still missing.

 Often, vendor marketing confuses two key concepts: employee monitoring and workforce analytics.
-They’re not the same.
-They don’t do the same job.
+They’re not the same, and they don’t do the same job.
 Using one while thinking you have the other leads to lots of data but few answers.

 This article draws a clear line between the two, shows where they connect, and introduces a third category — workforce productivity intelligence — that modern platforms like TraqNext are built around.